iLert/ilagent/README.md

 ### Compiling

-Of course you can also grab the source code and compile it yourself.
+Of course, you can also grab the source code and compile it yourself.
 Requires cross (`cargo install cross`) to be installed.

 - Mac (or your host): `cargo build --release`